IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 Dataverse requires a specific Solr schema file called `schema.xml` that can be found in the Dataverse distribution.
 It should replace the default `example/solr/collection1/conf/schema.xml` file that ships with Solr.

+If ``WARN  org.eclipse.jetty.http.HttpParser  – HttpParser Full for /127.0.0.1:8983`` appears in the Solr log, adding ``<Set name="requestHeaderSize">8192</Set>`` (or a higher number of bytes) to Solr's jetty.xml in the section matching the XPath expression ``//Call[@name='addConnector']/Arg/New[@class='org.eclipse.jetty.server.bio.SocketConnector']`` may resolve the issue.
+See also https://support.lucidworks.com/hc/en-us/articles/201424796-Error-when-submitting-large-query-strings-

 Solr Security
 -------------